iamarno/monstack-eval/README.md

 cd monstack-eval && mkdir prometheus_data grafana_data
 ```
 3. replace UID in `docker-compose.yaml` with the UID of the user executing `docker-compose up` (next step).
-show your uid by entering `echo $UID` into the terminal
+show your UID by entering `echo $UID` into the terminal
 ```
 user: '1000' <- replace with your user UID
 ```